Hakall/incident-tracking-tool/README.md

 I choose npm workspaces because i like monorepos.
 Solutions exist like [lerna](https://github.com/lerna/lerna) and [nx ♥️](https://nx.dev/) but you said you like starting from scratch.
 Moreover it was the opportunity for testing this recent npm feature 🙂.

-For the same reason I did not use a framework for server but simply ts-node and ts-node-dev for running app, we do not need to transpile sources in that case 👍
+For server app ts-node and ts-node-dev is used to run project, we do not need to transpile sources in that case 👍

 For client, I had two choices [Next.js](https://nextjs.org/) and [CRA](https://create-react-app.dev/docs/getting-started/), in fact I started with CRA but I had problems with npm worskpaces and @itt-common shared library.
 So I switched to Next.js and I had to add this [additional module transpiler](https://www.npmjs.com/package/next-transpile-modules) in next.config.js.